What is a Good Blog Structure? (With On-page SEO)

 • Is the first introduction causing you to stay or leave the page?

 This also serves as one of the points where the reader can decide to leave or stay on the page.
-Remember to write which generates curiosity/piques interest in the reader.
-Remember on the basis of this, the reader decides to stay or leave, so you should also include what can the reader expect from the article.
+Remember to write which generates curiosity/piques the interest of the reader.
+Remember, based on this, the reader decides to stay or leave, so you should also include what the reader can expect from the article.

-Note that this is different from the Table of contents which we will cover next.
+Note that this differs from the Table of contents, which we will cover next.

 Best Practices:

-• Include the catchy sentence that incites interest.
+• Include a catchy sentence that incites interest.

-• You can include a very common use case of the product/service.
+• You can include a widespread use case of the product/service.

-• You can use this space to address a customer pain point that you will cover in the article.
+• You can use this space to address a customer pain point covered in the article.

 • You can use stats to implicate a ‘wow’ reaction.